There are seven ways to volunteer with Arcadia:

 Farm work may include: weeding, planting seeds, transplanting, sifting compost, hauling manure and compost, digging, watering and more.
 We provide gloves, tools, and drinking water.
 Our farm staff is deeply knowledgeable about sustainable agriculture, food systems, and healthy food access, and will incorporate learning into your service.
 Our site has two lovely outdoor picnic areas where your group can enjoy refreshments after the workday.

 We offer short lessons and team-building exercises depending on the needs of your group, as well as catered breakfast, lunch or snacks on the farm.
 If you are interested in scheduling a volunteer day on the farm with your organization, please fill out this form and we will be in touch shortly.
 The Form is available HERE.

 Volunteer groups should:

 Arcadia hosts volunteers on the farm one Saturday per month, from 9am-12pm.
 This opportunity is designed for families, individuals, couples, etc. looking to get their hands in the soil for a day!
 If you are a group of 10 or more, please see our Volunteer Day Program for Corporate Groups and other Groups information above for a better fit.

-We ask volunteers to register online and we open registration during the last week of each month for the following month.
+We ask volunteers to register online and we open registration during the first week of each month for the following month.

 2017 Open Saturday Volunteer Days at Arcadia Farm are as follows: